Australian Government Bureau of Meteorology

 If available, use fans or air-conditioners to keep cool.

-Maximum temperatures in the mid thirties to low forties and overnight minimum temperatures in the low to mid twenties over the Upper Western district.
+In northern districts expect maximum temperatures in the mid thirties to low forties and overnight minimum temperatures in the mid teens to mid twenties.
+Heatwave conditions are expected to contract to the east over the coming week.?

 - Heatwave Warning New South Wales